-History is full of surprises and the events of this year are no exception, catching many investors off guard.
+History is full of surprises and the events of 2020 were no exception, catching many investors off guard.
 We expect volatility to remain high due to the economic uncertainty and the fiscal and monetary stimulus that continues to drive equity markets.
 But while it’s impossible to predict the future, it is possible to be prepared.

-International investing is not just for the Oracle of Omaha.
-While the U.S. is one of the most dynamic economies in the world and home to leading global companies like Amazon and Alphabet, it is not the be-all and end-all for investors seeking a well-diversified equity portfolio.
+The U.S. is one of the most dynamic economies in the world and home to leading global companies like Amazon and Alphabet, but it is not the be-all and end-all for investors seeking a well-diversified equity portfolio.
 Although U.S. stocks have outperformed international stocks in recent years, we don’t know when market sentiment will shift once again and a change in market leadership will occur.

 Historically, international and U.S. stock markets are cyclical in nature.
 Looking back over the last 30 years, international stocks have at times outpaced U.S. stocks over long stretches.
 Timing these shifts in market sentiment are virtually impossible.
 By including both U.S. and non-U.S. exposure in an equity portfolio, investors are optimally positioned to take advantage of growth opportunities around the world.